Homogeneous Fibrations over Curves: Elementary Obstructions and Universal Torsors

 \begin{prop} Assume that $\Pic(\overline{X})$ is finitely generated. \begin{enumerate} \item The universal torsor exists if and only if the elementary obstruction $e(X)$ vanishes. \item If $X$ admits a $K$-rational point, then the universal torsor exists, or equivalently the elementary obstruction $e(X)$ vanishes. \end{enumerate} \end{prop} \proof The first part follows from the long exact sequence (\ref{ses}).
 Since a $K$-rational point on $X$ gives a left inverse of the map $H^2(K,S)\rightarrow H^2(X,S)$ as in (\ref{ses}), the connecting map $\partial$ is the zero map.
 In particular, the elementary obstruction $e(X)$ vanishes.

-\begin{theorem} [\cite{SK} Th 2.3.4]Let $X$ be a smooth projective $K$-variety.
+\begin{theorem} [\cite{SK} Thm.
+2.3.4]Let $X$ be a smooth projective $K$-variety.
 Assume that $\Pic(\overline{X})$ is a finitely generated abelian group.
 The class $e(X)\in H^2(X,S)$ coincides with the class of the following natural 2-fold extension of Galois modules. \end{theorem}

 \begin{remark} One may use the above theorem to give a general definition of elementary obstructions for smooth integral $K$-varieties without the assumption on the finite generation of Picard groups.
 However, we prefer this definition via universal torsors because we are mainly interested in the geometric aspect of the elementary obstruction.
 The finite generation of Picard groups holds for smooth projective rationally connected varieties. \end{remark}